webmechanicx/fill/FAQ.md

 # Frequently Asked Questions

-Here we have collected things which you might ponder to see whether Transparency would be a good solution for you.
+Here we have collected things which you might ponder to see whether Fill would be a good solution for you.

 ## Why DOM based templating

-There are several strong arguments for using solutions like Transparency
+There are several strong arguments for using solutions like Fill

 * HTML based applications already operate on DOM trees